R2Northstar/NorthstarWiki/docs/modding/squirrel/Handling-threads-and-waits.md

 How do i use `thread`?
 -------------
-using thread is fairly simple, if we have a function called `delayannouncement` that chooses one player as "it" after spawning we cannot use this function on its own, instead calling it with a thread by simply calling
+Using thread is fairly simple, if we have a function called `delayannouncement` that chooses one player as "it" after spawning we cannot use this function on its own, instead calling it with a thread by simply calling

 `thread delayitems()`

- the same applies to a `while(true)` function, for example `almostover` a function that checks every 5 seconds to see if the game has 2 or less minutes left and announces it if so.
+The same applies to a `while(true)` function, for example `almostover` a function that checks every 5 seconds to see if the game has 2 or less minutes left and announces it if so.

  `thread almostover()`

  Example Script
  -----------
  lets try implement both of our scripts from the previous 2 sections, as well as a callback to trigger the script.

+ First, lets add our callback to the gamemodes core function.

  ```
  global function GamemodeTag_Init